 La La Land by Damien Chazelle

 OK, what do we have here to start with?
-Is it a genre thing?
-Is it a classic musical?
+Is it a genre-related piece?
+Is it a classical musical?
 Or maybe it's a formal experiment with the genre that decided to show off a little with its ending in a vain attempt to appear more profound?
-I would contend it is neither.
+I'd say it's neither.
 What is it, then?
-I would put it in this way – it's a movie that uses the aesthetic of a musical how it sees fit while following its own rules.
+I'd put it in this way – it's a movie that uses the musical aesthetic how it sees fit while following its own rules.
 Which, by the way, is a perfectly legitimate approach, provided one follows those consistently.
 Does the movie do that?
 In my view, like all other Chazelle's works, it certainly does.
-But if it's not what you'd call a classic thing, is it supposed to entertain you with its technical brilliance?
+But if it's not what you'd call a classical thing, is it supposed to entertain you with its technical brilliance?
 Probably not.
-Moreover, the way the movie's musical numbers are done is precisely designed to allow them to reveal those emotions and the meaning behind them that were supposed to be revealed.
-If it had been done in a different way they would have failed to do that.
+Moreover, the way the movie's musical numbers are done is precisely designed to allow them to reveal those dramatic elements, feelings, emotions and the meaning behind them that were supposed to be revealed.
+If it had been done in a different way they'd likely have failed to do that.
 And, incidentally, the lyrics and music are bad?
 The stuff may be not something special in and of itself, granted, but when seen in context and enhanced by the performances?
 Like in the audition scene?
 I mean...seriously?

 Now let's get to the subject matter thing.
 What was Chazelle making this movie about?
 The general consensus seems to be – dreams vs reality.
 But what exactly would we mean by "dreams" in this case?
 The vacuous ambitions of a random airhead who wants to "make it in Hollywood", which are only based on her being sick and tired of serving lattes?
 Is this movie about pursuing career, success, fame, money?
 And what about "reality"?
 Are we talking about the corporate environment of modern dream factories?
 Anything of the sort?
 I guess, you can look at it in this way.
 But taking into consideration the previous Chazelle's film alone would be more than enough to suggest that it's not the only possible one.
 Now, when we also have First Man and can trace the recurring motives throughout the entire "trilogy", the assumption that there may be a little bit more to this movie in terms of its subject matter is ineluctable.
-And if you take it as your point of departure and start to follow the film's visual metaphors with all their nuances and graceful development...
+And if you take it as your point of departure and start to follow the film's visual metaphors with all their nuance and graceful development...
 However, while the context of two other films may be helpful, this one perfectly works on its own as well - simply by the magic of its ethereal atmosphere.
 Some scholar once said about American poet Vachel Lindsay, "The cities of America were always for him signs of yet other cities, hieroglyphs, metaphors of a beyond".
-Fifteen minutes in I was totally immersed.
-Thirty minutes in I was spellbound.
-And couldn't help but think that this is exactly how the city in La La Land and the movie itself should, au fond, be looked at...
+Fifteen minutes in I was immersed.
+Thirty minutes in I was totally mesmerised.
+And couldn't help but think that this is exactly the angle from which the city in La La Land should be seen.
+And this is precisely the angle from which the movie itself should be looked at...

 This movie hardly has a lot to do with writing love letters to Hollywood.
-And it isn’t a romantic story, either.
-Or, to be more precise, despite the fact that it was inspired by one of the most iconic ones of this kind, it's not just that.
+And it isn’t a romantic tale, either.
+Or, to be more precise, despite being inspired by one of the most iconic love stories, it's not just that.
 To reduce it to a musical melodrama would be akin to considering the great Blow-Up a stylish collection of sketches depicting Swinging London.
 But the 1966 masterpiece is arguably among three main works in film history in terms of its aesthetic merit as well as philosophical value for a reason.
 And although the following statement would probably sound audacious, that cinematic creation and all three Chazelle's films may well share their subject matter.
-The angle may be different.
+The angle may be slightly different.
 Different aspects may be highlighted and dramatically emphasized.
 But, essentially, all of them are focused on one and the same thing.
 So if we go with metaphorical readings, as far as I can see, just like Antonioni's terrific picture, all Chazelle's ones are, more than anything else, about not settling for the surface of reality.
-But unlike Blow-Up's protagonist, who only gets a glimpse beneath the surface and then gives up without a fight, Chazelle's characters tend to make a different choice Borrowing from Leonard Cohen's imagery, each one of them in their own way, they become an embodiment of quiet but determined attempts to leave Boogie Street for good...
+But unlike Blow-Up's protagonist, who only gets a glimpse beneath the surface and then gives up without a fight, Chazelle's characters tend to make a different choice.
+Borrowing from Leonard Cohen's imagery, they, each one in their own way, become an embodiment of this quiet determination to leave Boogie Street for good...

 Which brings us to the ending.
 The ending that, if read so, becomes one of the most devastating, uplifting, overwhelming, and overall beautiful finales I've ever encountered.
 Did Chazelle mean it like that?
 I don’t know.
 Did he do it consciously?
 I don't know.
 But that's the movie I’ve seen.
 A piece of true cinema.
 A really unique experience.
 And one of the best films delivered by this century so far, pure and simple.
 Even if Mr. Chazelle himself would beg to differ...